StefKode/esp-markisor/README.md

 my somfy system to pull or push the blinds.

 # Video
 Here you can see a cardboard prototype box.
-The ESP sticks out to see the LEDs:
+The ESP sticks out so you can see the LEDs.
+It takes only a few seconds before the ESP connects to the Wifi and toggles the redis key.

 [![Markisor Video](https://i.ytimg.com/vi/8Q8e2SZQTwA/hqdefault.jpg)](https://youtu.be/8Q8e2SZQTwA "Markisor Video")